ericlewisX/gender-vs-fear/README.md

 As we can see from the right-most column, after the correction, out of all the phobias, the only null hypothesis we fail to reject is related to the Fear of Heights.

-That is to say, Every other phobia is somehow dependent on a person’s gender.
+That is to say, every other phobia is somehow dependent on a person’s gender.

 And for height, we fail to reject that a person’s Fear of Heights is independent of their gender.